The best airline credit card offers

 |Alaska Airlines Visa Signature® credit card||Alaska Airlines flyers||$75|

-When you sign up for the Chase Sapphire Preferred, you’ll earn 60,000 Chase Ultimate Rewards points after you spend $4,000 on purchases in the first three months of opening your account.
+When you sign up for the Chase Sapphire Preferred, you’ll earn 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.

 Chase Sapphire Preferred cardholders get:

-The $95 annual fee is definitely worth it because when you earn the welcome bonus, that’s $600 cash or $750 in travel (with no blackout dates) or over $1,000 in award travel.
+With all of these benefits, the $95 annual fee is definitely worth it because when you earn the welcome bonus, that’s $750 in travel (with no blackout dates) when redeemed through Chase Ultimate Rewards.